This NamePlate is ideal for collars that are 1″ wide or wider.

 I ordered many name plates and was so often disappointed that the engraving was all smushed into the center with most of the name plate blank, or the engraving was barely surface scratched.
 I finally gave up and decided to make my own.
 A 30w Fiber Laser Engraver ensures that you will receive a deep and crisp engraving.
 Your order will be individually designed with care and thought and will NOT be pasted into a predesigned template.

 No more noisy clanking, hanging tags that get caught on stuff and/or fall off.
 This is the totally perfect Name Plate!
 It is Contoured to hug your dog’s neck and just thick enough not to bend but not so thick that it’s heavy.
 Dimensions are 2 1/2″ wide and 3/4″ tall.

 Why you might ask?
-More than 20 characters makes the text small and difficult to read.
+More than 20 characters makes the text small and very difficult to read.
 The less characters, the larger each one can be and thus easier to read.